cubuspl42/UnrealEngineMetaHumanTool/README.md

 This directory must be located alongside `UnrealEngine` root directory (i.e. in the same parent directory as that one).

+This tools expects minor modifications to the engine's code ([from this branch](https://github.com/cubuspl42/UnrealEngine/tree/metahuman-standalone)).

 The `UE5` project must be built.

 ## Project configuration